spacekookie/website/content/blog/112_p1_primitivism.md

 removing technology from human lives as much as possible.
 This is meant to address one of the largest sources of anguish and anxiety in our modern society, removing it from the equation.
-In many places primitivism even frames itsels as revolutionary.
+In many places primitivism even frames itself as revolutionary.

 The problem with this analysis is that it is inherently linked with privilege.
 This can take many forms.
 A mild form would seek to abolish the internet, personal computers and phones, arguing that letting people return to real-life communities will result in more happiness and a more "natural" life.

 This fails to acknowledge that these technologies are life saving for many, giving both social outcasts and various disabled people a space to have a community.

 But most often it is not those affected who make the case for these measures.
 Usually it is white, able bodied men that fail to understand how their perception of society is skewed because of their own biases.

 An even more extreme form of primitivism would reject more general technological advancements, arguing for things to be "good" because